Skip to content

 Core Concepts

 Understanding the key ideas behind SkyState will help you use it effectively and avoid common mistakes.
-This page covers the building blocks: accounts, projects, environments, configs, and versioning.
+This page covers the building blocks: accounts, projects, environments, public state, user state, credentials, and versioning.

 Accounts

 An account is the top-level identity in SkyState.
-It maps to one GitHub user and has:
+It has:

-Authentication is done via GitHub OAuth.
-There is no username/password — your GitHub identity is the credential.
+Authentication is done via Firebase.
+There is no username/password stored by SkyState - your identity is managed by your chosen sign-in provider.

 Projects

-A project is the unit of organization for a set of related configs.
+A project is the unit of organization for a set of related public and user state.
 You might have one project per application, or one project per service in a larger system.

 Each project has: